LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetRoleContextByContextName-get-">Role Context profile (GET)</h4>
  The API is used to retrieve role context by the context name.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/role-context-profile/)

 ```java